Scholarship and Fellowship Terms & Conditions

 - Most RBS scholarship/fellowship awards cover tuition (including deposit) for one in-person RBS course, or for either one 22-hour online course or two short online courses (the length of which are to be determined).
 In most cases, a single award may not be broken over multiple years; recipients who elect to redeem an award for a single short online course may not reserve remaining funds for a subsequent year.
 The recipient is responsible for any other expenses related to the acceptance of the scholarship and attendance at RBS.
 Some awards include additional funds (these are noted on the individual scholarship/fellowship pages).

 - RBS awards scholarships and fellowships without reference to admission to any particular course.
 Admission to RBS courses is by competitive application; receiving an RBS scholarship/fellowship does not guarantee admission to any particular RBS course.
 Recipients will have credit that they can then use to pay for any course to which they are thereafter admitted.

 - RBS scholarships and fellowships have no cash value.

-- Scholarships are awarded and take effect in early January, and are redeemable for two calendar years.
-Scholarship/fellowship recipients must claim their awards within two years (e.g., scholarships awarded in January 2020 must be claimed by 31 December 2021), unless otherwise noted.
+- Scholarships are awarded and take effect in early January, and are redeemable for two calendar years, unless otherwise noted.
+Scholarship/fellowship recipients must claim their awards within two years (e.g., scholarships awarded in January 2022 must be claimed by 31 December 2023), unless otherwise noted.

 - Recipients may only hold one active RBS scholarship or fellowship at any given time.